This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Where to grow lavender

 I grow lavender as a border plant against taller perennials, like coreopsis (though some plants can reach three feet or more), in one area of my garden.
 And I have some along the curb where my garden meets the street.
-The soil isn’t the greatest, but my plant thrives, even during the hot, dry days of summer.
-And when I harvest, I’m selective, so there are still blooms to enjoy aesthetically in the garden—and for the pollinators.
-The flowers are full of nectar, so my plants are often covered in bees!
+The soil isn’t the greatest, but my lavender plant thrives, even during the hot, dry days of summer.
+The plant is very drought and heat tolerant.

 Plant lavender in full sun in your garden or along a garden pathway, so you can enjoy the fragrance as you brush past.
 Be sure to read the plant tag carefully to make sure you leave enough space for it to spread.
 Less-hardy varieties can be planted in containers.
+You can find more growing information here.

 Choosing the right lavender for culinary use and projects